Black cohosh benefits

 What is Black Cohosh?

-Black cohosh (Actaea racemose or Cimicifuga racemosa) is an herb used in traditional medicine for many years.
+Black cohosh2 (Actaea racemose or Cimicifuga racemosa) is an herb used in traditional medicine for many years.
 While it's said to have many health benefits because of its anti-inflammatory and calming effects on the nervous system, it's most well-known for supporting women's health, especially during menopause.

 • Snakeroot